-- (i) Engine cooling system input components (sections (e)(10) and (f)(11)) - (ii) Air conditioning system input components (section (e)(12)) - (iii) Direct ozone reduction systems (section (e)(14)) - (iv) "Other emission control or source devices" (sections (e)(16) and (f)(16)) - (v) Comprehensive component input components that require extended monitoring evaluation (sections (e)(15) and (f)(15)) (e.g., stuck fuel level sensor rationality) - (vi) Comprehensive component input component temperature sensor rationality monitors (sections (e)(15) and (f)(15)) (e.g, intake air temperature sensor, ambient temperature sensor, fuel temperature sensor) - (I) For hybrid vehicles, vehicles that employ alternate engine start hardware or strategies (e.g., integrated starter and generators), or alternate fuel vehicles (e.g., dedicated, bi-fuel, or dual-fuel applications), the manufacturer may request Executive Officer approval to use alternate criteria to that set forth in section (d)(4.3.2)(B) above for incrementing the denominator.
+- (i) Engine cooling system input components (sections (e)(10) and (f)(11)) - (ii) Air conditioning system input components (section (e)(12)) - (iii) Direct ozone reduction systems (section (e)(14)) - (iv) Particulate matter trapsPM filters (section (e)(15)) - (v)(iv) "Other emission control or source devices" (sections (e)(176) and (f)(16)) - (vi)(v) Comprehensive component input components that require extended monitoring evaluation (sections (e)(165) and (f)(15)) (e.g., stuck fuel level sensor rationality) - (vi) Comprehensive component input component temperature sensor rationality monitors (sections (e)(15) and (f)(15)) (e.g. intake air temperature sensor, ambient temperature sensor, fuel temperature sensor) - (H)(I) For hybrid vehicles, vehicles that employ alternate engine start hardware or strategies (e.g., integrated starter and generators), or alternate fuel vehicles (e.g., dedicated, bi-fuel, or dual-fuel applications), the manufacturer may request Executive Officer approval to use alternate criteria to that set forth in section (d)(4.3.2)(B) above for incrementing the denominator.
 In general, the Executive Officer shall not approve alternate criteria for vehicles that only employ engine shut off at or near idle/vehicle stop conditions.
 Executive Officer approval of the alternate criteria shall be based on the equivalence of the alternate criteria to determine the amount of vehicle operation relative to the measure of conventional vehicle operation in accordance with the criteria in section (d)(4.3.2)(B) above. - (4.4) Ratio Specifications - (4.4.1) Definition: The ratio is defined as the numerator divided by the denominator. - (4.5) Disablement of Numerators and Denominators - (4.5.1) Within ten seconds of a malfunction that disables a monitor required to meet the monitoring conditions in section (d)(3.2.1) being detected (i.e., a pending or confirmed code is stored), the OBD II system shall disable further incrementing of the corresponding numerator and denominator for each monitor that is disabled.
 When the malfunction is no longer detected (i.e., the pending code is erased through self-clearing or through a scan tool command), incrementing of all corresponding numerators and denominators shall resume within ten seconds. - (4.5.2) Within ten seconds of the start of a PTO (see section (c)) operation that disables a monitor required to meet the monitoring conditions in section (d)(3.2.1), the OBD II system shall disable further incrementing of the corresponding numerator and denominator for each monitor that is disabled.
-When the PTO operation ends, incrementing of all corresponding numerators and denominators shall resume within ten seconds.
+When the PTO operation ends, incrementing of all corresponding numerators and denominators shall resume within ten seconds. - (4.5.3) The OBD II system shall disable further incrementing of all numerators and denominators within ten seconds if a malfunction of any component used to determine if the criteria in sections (d)(4.3.2)(B) through (D) are satisfied (i.e., vehicle speed, ambient temperature, elevation, idle operation, engine cold start, or time of operation) has been detected and the corresponding pending fault code has been stored.
+Incrementing of all numerators and denominators shall resume within ten seconds when the malfunction is no longer present (e.g., pending code erased through self-clearing or by a scan tool command).